Choosing The Right POS Kit: A Guide For Retailers

 Customizability and Flexibility

 All modern point of sale solutions have one thing in common: they’re cloud-based technologies.
 The cloud makes doing business faster, safer, and more efficient.
 Also, it’s instantly scalable.
-As long as you subscribe to a software service you can add additional units to new locations seamlessly, as well as access sales data from anywhere.
+As long as you subscribe to a software service, you can add additional units to new store locations seamlessly, as well as access sales data from anywhere.

 Where POS kits differ is in their interchangeability, payment flexibility, and extent of capabilities.
-Many point of sale companies, such as Square and Clover offer pre packaged kits that are great for small businesses that prefer streamlined, turnkey systems.
+Many point of sale companies, such as Square and Clover, offer pre-packaged kits that are great for small businesses that prefer streamlined, turnkey systems.
 However, there are some downsides to these systems in their features and limitations.

 “Free” POS kits

 Some companies offer POS hardware for “free.”
 Unsurprisingly, these aren’t actually free.
-When POS companies tell you that they provide free systems they typically are either running a limited trial promo period, charging higher fees per transaction, or both.
-While they can be a great option for small scale retailers to get things started, they can also end up hurting profits in the future.
+When POS companies tell you that they provide free systems, they typically are either running a limited trial promo period, charging higher fees per transaction, or both.
+While they can be a great option for small-scale retailers to get things started, they can also end up hurting profits in the future.

 Fixed credit card processing